marciof/Eon/specification/specification.md

 - Everything is a value, never null.
 - Right things easier than wrong things, encouraged, and the only way.
 - Immutable data structures, no defensive copying.
-- Principle of Least Surprise: "The design should match the user's experience, expectations, and mental models."
+- Principle of Least Surprise: *"The design should match the user's experience, expectations, and mental models."*
-- "Keep the language specification simple enough to hold in a programmer's head."
+- *"Keep the language specification simple enough to hold in a programmer's head."*

 Powerful:
 - Homoiconic, code as data.
-- No arbitrary limits: "Zero-one-infinity rule".
+- No arbitrary limits: *"Zero-one-infinity rule."*
 - Unified macros, methods and functions.
-Callee controls argument evaluation.
+Multiple dispatch and callee controls argument evaluation.
-- High-level: "A programming language is low level when its programs require attention to the irrelevant."
+- High-level: *"A programming language is low level when its programs require attention to the irrelevant."*
 - Documentation available at run-time.
 - Embeddable.